 In older times, Greek monks tried to build monasteries in places that were hidden or difficult to access in order to protect them from bandits, invaders, and conquerors.

-On islands, monasteries faced increased threats from pirates so they had to be well fortified.
-The best-protected of them all survived for centuries, and it is still standing proud it its remote fastness, as a testament to Christian Orthodox faith and devotion.
+On islands, monasteries faced increased threats from pirates, so they had to be well- fortified.
+The most well-protected of them all survived for centuries and is still standing proud in its remote fastness as a testament to Christian Orthodox faith and devotion.

 Today, some of them are still operating and are also open to the faithful and visitors who want to admire the monumental stone buildings that stand stubbornly in place, housing generations of ascetic monks who have lived there.

-Patmos is considered the holiest island in the Aegean, also called the Greek Island of the Apocalypse.
-It may be one of the smallest islands in the Aegean Sea, but it is home of one of the greatest treasures of Orthodoxy.
+Patmos is considered the holiest island in the Aegean.
+It is also called the Greek Island of the Apocalypse.
+It may be one of the smallest islands in the Aegean Sea, but it is home to one of the greatest treasures of Orthodoxy.

 In 1088, Byzantine Emperor Alexios I Komnenos ceded the entire Greek island of Patmos to the monk Christodoulos.
 Most of the monastery was completed by Christodoulos three years later.

 The exterior was fortified because of the continuing threats from pirates and Seljuk Turks on a hill higher than the cave of the Apocalypse right atop the ancient altar of the ancient goddess Artemis.

 Arriving at the monastery, the huge walls, which are a perfect example of Byzantine architecture, welcome you.
 Picturesque chapels, such as those of the Holy Apostles and Agios Georgios, are also located in the area.

 The Holy Monastery of Agios Ioannis Theologos has been active for 932 consecutive years and continues to this day to be the guardian of Byzantine tradition and the treasures of Christianity.